Today I share my top 30 Spanish recipes to cook at home. I hope this brings a taste of Spain to your kitchen!

 3. Tostada con tomate, aceite y jamón

 In Andalusia, you do things a bit differently when it comes to bread and tomato.
-Here, breakfast is all about the tostada — a piece of toasted bread covered with your choice of topping (popular choices include butter and homemade jam, local olive oil, tomato, paté, and ham– here I’ll focus on perfect trio: crushed tomato, olive oil, and ham!).
+Here, breakfast is all about the tostada — a piece of toasted bread covered with your choice of topping (popular choices include butter and homemade jam, local olive oil, tomato, paté, and ham– here I’ll focus on the perfect trio: crushed tomato, olive oil, and ham!).

 This tempting trio of toppings makes one of the most delicious and balanced breakfasts you’ll find in Spain.
 I recommend using a high-quality sourdough bread or if you can find it, something similar to a Spanish mollete (an unleavened flat bread).